 Spend analysis is the process of cataloging your aggregate business spend throughout your organization, with the end goal of reducing expenses over the long term.
 If your company has different projects or divisions and recording is decentralized, conducting a spend analysis may be a challenge.

 During a spend analysis, you identify, gather, categorize, and analyze everything your organization spends, and then use that analysis to find areas where you can save money and increase efficiency.
 You may also reap other benefits, such as discovering unapproved spending, improving compliance, and shortening delivery cycles.
+A Procure-to-Pay software, like PLANERGY incorporates Spend Analysis software to make the task much easier.

 Put simply, spend analysis is pulling together your company’s purchase history data from all sources to answer questions, improve efficiency, and build insight to inform future decisions: